Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 were strongly associated with the VEP from around 9 to 14 months of age and showed more associations than concurrently measured gene sets, suggesting microbial metabolism in early life may affect subsequent neural plasticity and development.

+#upper()[*Importance*] Over the past decade,
+extensive research has revealed strong links between the gut microbiome and the brain, at least in adults or those with neuropsychiatric disorders.
+This study explores how these associations emerge in early development using a longitudinal sample of 194 infants with repeated microbiome metabolism and electroencephalography (EEG) measures during the critical early period of visual cortex neuroplasticity.
+We examined microbial genes encoding enzymes for neuroactive compounds (e.g., GABA, glutamate, tryptophan, short-chain fatty acids) and their association with the visual-evoked potential (VEP).
+Genes from 4-month stool samples strongly correlated with VEP features between 9 and 14 months, suggesting early microbial metabolism influences later visual neurodevelopment.
+These prospective associations were more numerous than concurrent ones.
+Our findings suggest that early gut microbiome metabolic potential plays a crucial role in shaping neural plasticity and visual neurodevelopment.
 \
 \